 Unix home directory

-/home/login you can access your own or any other machine in multiple ways - via Sambu (CIFS), NFS, or SSHFS.
-Autofs can also be used to simplify connection.
-In the Samba section, you can also find a way to connect your Windows home directory.
+/data/login you can access it on your own or another machine in several ways - via Samba (CIFS), NFS, or SSHFS.
+Autofs can be used to simplify connection.
+You will also find a way to mount the Windows home directory in the Samba section.

-The instructions below are targeted to Unix OS.
-If you want to make the home directory available on a Windows machine, you can find the necessary steps here .
+The tutorials below are for Unix OS.
+If you want to access the home directory on a Windows machine, you will find the necessary procedure here .

-umount , you can find more information about them, for example, in the man pages.
+umount , more information about them can be found, for example, in the manual pages.
 The directory in which you want to access the remote directory is called mountpoint.
-Mountpoint is not a call-to-connect command created - it needs to be pre-existent (this is not only true for Autofs where it is created automatically).
-You can display all attached (mounted) directories with the command
+Mountpoint is not created by calling the connection command - it must exist in advance (exception: Autofs can create it automatically).
+All mounted directories can be displayed with the command

 mount without parameters.

-mount.cifs (for example, under Debian available in the package
+mount.cifs (for example, under Debian, available in the

 cifs-utils ).
-Exporting the Samba home directory is enabled automatically for the entire FI network.
+Samba directory export is enabled automatically for the entire FI network.
 The connection requires authentication data.
-From a security point of view, it is best to save it to a file to which it only has root access because it contains the faculty password in pure form.
-You can create a file, for example, in
+From a security point of view, it is best to save them in a file that only root can access, because it contains the faculty password in a clean form.
+We can create the file, for example, in

-/etc/samba/fi_cred.conf , set access rights 600, and its content should be as follows:
+/etc/samba/fi_cred.conf , set its access rights to 600 and its contents should be as follows:

 username=login password=heslo domain=NTFI